 In theory at least, if social distancing measures are correctly adhered to, employees who work with an employee who receives an alert from a contact tracer will not have been in ‘close contact’ with that employee and therefore should not need to self-isolate.

-Naturally, such measures carry with them implications from a data protection and privacy perspective and as such employers should ensure that they inform their employees of the reasoning behind the collection of their data, only collect data that is necessary for the purposes of the Test and Trace scheme, and have clear and accessible privacy information policy in place prior to collecting such data.
+Naturally, such measures carry with them implications from a data protection and privacy perspective and as such employers should ensure that they inform their employees of the reasoning behind the collection of their data, and only collect data that is necessary for the purposes of the Test and Trace scheme, and have clear and accessible privacy information policy in place prior to collecting such data.

 Additional guidance, specific to particular industries such as the hospitality sector, tourism and leisure sector, hairdressers, tailors, barbers, and places of worship has also been provided with the government asking these employers to retain a record of any customers or visitors who attend their establishment for at least 21 days.